 As the days grow shorter and autumn leaves begin to fall, it’s not only the perfect time to pull out your favorite scarf, but also a great time to make sure your car is ready for the chilly weather that lies ahead.
+From how to know if your car battery needs to be replaced to regular seasonal maintenance, check out these car battery tips from AAA Ohio.

 Summer May Have Damaged Your Battery